TheTrebuchet/Old-Style-Sankey/README.md

 `--tang` is a multiplier for the cut-outs in input and output blocks, it specified global angle at which they are created, default is `0.4`

-`--grid` is an on/off flag that creates the grid and currently it's not working
+`--grid` is an on/off flag that creates the grid

+`--unitvalue` accepts a value by which the grid will form, default is 100

 ## Generating config